in

 But this type of underlayment doesn’t usually need to be removed because it typically lays flatter on the roof deck which means that there are no ripples or wrinkles to deal with.

 You can generally install a new peel and stick roofing underlayment right over the top of the original with ease.
-For the most part, peel and stick roof underlayment shouldn’t cause you any issues.
+Mostly, this type of underlayment shouldn’t cause you any issues.

 1. We are being told that peel and stick underlay will raise the temperature of your attic 30 to 60 degrees.